 Civil Resistance and Peacebuilding Case Studies

 ICNC’s Civil Resistance and Peacebuilding Case Studies Report features in-depth research and analysis on the interplays of civil resistance (CR) and peacebuilding (PB).
 These case studies are based on the analytical framework developed by Veronique Dudouet in the ICNC Special Report, Powering to Peace: Integrated Civil Resistance and Peacebuilding Strategies, and provide illustrative and specific examples from single, country-specific conflicts.
 These studies demonstrate how civil resistance and peacebuilding strategies worked together or separately in four identified phases of violent conflict: (1) latent (2) overt (3) settlement and (4) post-settlement.
-After receiving 20 applications, ICNC selected a case study on Macedonia and a case study on Nepal.
-The published case studies will be available to the public in the Fall of 2018.
+After receiving 20 applications, ICNC selected a case study on Liberia and a case study on Nepal.

 Civil Resistance and Peacebuilding: Nepal Case Study

-Title: From the Hills to the Streets to the Table: Civil Resistance and Peacebuilding in the Transformation of Nepal’s Maoist Conflict
+From the Hills to the Streets to the Table: Civil Resistance and Peacebuilding in Nepal

 Authors: Ches Thurber and Subindra Bogati